The documents provided here contain supplemental information about the proposed project that has been discussed at IAG and public meetings.

 We do not yet know the exact number of parking spots that will be added.
 This will be determined through the Article 80 process with feedback from the community.

 We officially resumed our Article 80 process after we filed our Draft Project Impact Report (DPIR) on February 18, 2020.
 However, the public process was paused, and public meetings were postponed in March due to COVID-19.
-We resumed that public process with our first BPDA public meeting on September 9, 2020, to be followed by additional IAG and public meetings for full public review.
-Subsequent phases will also be taken through a full Article 80 and BCDC design review process.
+We resumed that public process with our first BPDA public meeting on September 9, 2020, followed by additional IAG, BCDC, and public meetings for full public review.

 We submitted our Final Environmental Impact Report (FEIR) to MEPA in July 2020 and have now received our final MEPA certificate for the entire site, including Phase 1.